Indigenous Policing 2026

 Chief of Police, Moose Jaw Police Service, Moose Jaw, Saskatchewan (Former Chief of Police of Brantford Police Service, Lethbridge Police Service and Dryden Police Service; plus 17 years of Self-Administered Indigenous Policing)

-9:30 - Keynote Address – Indigenous Policing – What to Fix and How to Fix It
+9:30 - Keynote Address – Innovative Approaches to Indigenous and Community Policing

 10:15 - Questions and Discussion